DAF Software in Canada: What Are Your Options?

 Option 1: Build Your Own

-The deeper issue is what DIY infrastructure does to fund holder activation.
-When giving is friction-filled, people don't give.
-They let capital sit.
-The DAF payout rate challenge in Canada — a persistent gap between assets held and dollars deployed — is partly a technology problem.
+The DAF payout rate challenge in Canada -- a persistent gap between assets held and dollars deployed -- is partly a technology question.
 The Blumberg report on Canadian DAFs showed the top 10 DAF organizations by assets have a payout rate of roughly 8%, compared to 21% for everyone else.
-There are legitimate reasons for that gap, but fund holder experience is one of them.
+There are legitimate reasons for that gap, but the quality of the fund holder giving experience is one factor worth examining.

 Option 2: Enterprise Platforms